Donald Trump Defends Home Depot Founder Bernie Marcus Amid Boycott Threats

 President Donald Trump took to Twitter on Tuesday night in support of Home Depot after a campaign was launched on social media to boycott the home improvement store.

 The campaign was prompted by the news that co-founder Bernie Marcus plans to back Trump’s re-election bid, as reported The Inquisitr.
-Some shoppers took out their anger toward Marcus on the stores themselves threatening to cut up their Home Depot cards and only shop with competitors.
+Some shoppers took out their anger toward Marcus on the stores themselves bu threatening to cut up their Home Depot cards and only shop with competitors.

 The president blasted “the radical left” for using economic boycotts as a political tactic despite his own long history of implementing similar strategies.